Brisingr: Plot summary

 Eragon, Saphira, and Roran travel to Helgrind, the home of the Ra'zac.
 There, they rescue Roran's betrothed, Katrina, held prisoner there, and kill one of the Ra'zac.
 Saphira, Roran, and Katrina return to the Varden, while Eragon stays behind.
 Eragon slays the remaining Ra'zac, who warns him that Galbatorix has discovered "the name".
 Eragon also finds and condemns Sloan, Katrina's treacherous father, to never meet his daughter again, and arranges for him to travel to Ellesmera, the elven homeland.

 Eragon then travels back to the Varden, after reuniting with Arya, who had come in search of him.
 Once they return to the Varden, Eragon discovers that Katrina is pregnant with Roran's child and a wedding is arranged, which Eragon is to conduct.
 Just before it begins, a small force of troops attack alongside Murtagh and his dragon, Thorn.
 The soldiers had spells cast on them that removed their ability to feel pain, making them better fighters.
 Elven spell-casters aid Eragon and Saphira and cause Murtagh and Thorn to flee, winning the battle.
 After the fight, Roran marries Katrina.

 The leader of the Varden, Nasuada, orders Eragon to attend the election of the new dwarf king in the Beor Mountains, while Saphira stays behind to protect the Varden.
 Eragon is to support the bid of Orik, the former king's adoptive son, who favors the Varden.
 Eragon heads to Farthen Dur, where the election takes place.
 Once there, Eragon is the target of an assassination attempt, perpetrated by a Rider-hating dwarf clan, whom Orik forces into exile.
 Having earned the sympathies of the dwarves, Orik is elected the new king.
 Saphira journeys to Farthen Dur for Orik's coronation and repairs Isidar Mithrim, the previously destroyed star rose.

 After Orik's coronation, Eragon and Saphira journey to Ellesméra to learn the secret of Galbatorix's power.
-There, they learn that Eragon's deceased mentor, Brom, was Eragon's father.
+There, they learn that Eragon's deceased mentor, Brom, was Eragon's father, and not the Forsworn Morzan as Murtagh had thought, though they both share the same mother.
 Glaedr also reveals the source of Galbatorix's power: Eldunari, a dragon organ, which allows its holder to communicate with and draw energy from the dragon it belongs to, even if the dragon is deceased.
 Galbatorix spent years collecting Eldunari, drawing his power from the dragons he slew.